suidouble/suidouble_metadata/README.md

 #### Compress byte vector

 You may optionally compress all metadata or specific chunk in it.
-There's function to compress vector<u8> using sort of LZW (Lempel-Ziv-Welch) algorithm extended with u16->u8 variable-length encoding scheme:
+There's function to compress vector<u8> using sort of LZW (Lempel-Ziv-Welch) algorithm extended with u16->u8 variable-length encoding scheme, does 7.5x compression on a test ascii data ( see compress_tests.move )

 ```rust
 let compressed: vector<u8> = metadata::compress(&rawvetoru8);